Category: Esthetics

 P.S.
 Pumps don’t work.

-Dear Dick Weed: Indeed, I do have very particular thoughts on the issue, despite the fact that, as fate would have it, my problem is the exact opposite of yours.
+Dear Dick Weed: Indeed, I do have very particular thoughts on this issue, despite the fact that, as fate would have it, my problem is the opposite of yours.
 My thoughts are these:

 Don’t do it.